 The historical constructions have been restored and give Liberia its identity.
 Locals use adobe and bahareque materials as well as lime, which give houses their white color and gives Liberia the “White City” name.

 Many ranches surround the Liberia area, and the town plays a vital role in Costa Rica's cattle industry.
 It provides a market for farmer's goods, both locally and through international export.
 Rodeos are a timeless tradition in Guanacaste, and they are the most popular of sporting events.

 From all over the region, rodeos draw many locals who are intrigued by the chance to see brave cowboys hurled by infuriated bucking bulls.

 Liberia offers entertainment, bars, great food and accommodations.
-Hilton Graden Inn Liberia Airport is one of the hotels in Liberia we can make arrangements for you.
+Hilton Garden Inn Liberia Airport is one of the hotels in Liberia Costa Rica we can make arrangements for you.

 Liberia town itself is steeped in history and for a great time it traded hands between Nicaragua and Costa Rica.
 It has all of the amenities that generally accompany a larger city.
 However, most visitors don’t spend much time in the city bur rather to move on to the Pacific coast beaches or inland rainforests that are set nearby.

 Needless to mention that if you end up spending the night in Liberia, you’ll get a glimpse of an authentic Costa Rican town.
 Cruise the city’s central park and sip on Jugo de Caña (sugar cane juice) or slurp down some Copos (snow cones) from local vendors in the park or any town street, they are great!